dwyl/rbac/README.md

 > true
 ```

-You can even _mix_ the type in the list:
+You can even _mix_ the type in the list (_though we don't recommend it..._):

 ```elixir
 RBAC.has_role_any?(conn, ["admin",2,3])
 > true
 ```

-But we recommend picking one, and think advise using strings for code legibility.
+We recommend picking one, and advise using strings for code legibility.
 e.g:

 ```elixir